Martchus/openQA-helper/README.md

 * no containers are used.
 One can optionally use Docker to run tests, though.
 * `sudo` is used explicitly if root privileges are required.

+## What about my existing openQA setup
+Since all files are installed to a single directory-tree of your choice the interference with other openQA setups (e.g. the packaged version) is minimal.
+If you have already installed openQA via a different method there's no need to uninstall it first - just take care that both versions are not running at the same time when using the standard ports.
+You should also consider using a separate database.
+To get rid of this openQA setup again, just delete the directory-tree and additional PostgreSQL databases you might have created (via `dropdb`).

+## Further notes
 I recommend to use Tumbleweed as development system for openQA - at least when using these helpers.
 It has proven to be stable enough for me.
 Using Leap you might miss some of the required packages.
+Besides, the script `openqa-install-devel-deps` only works under Tumbleweed.

 Note that the subsequent setup guide is merely a result of me documenting the steps I took when setting up my own workstation.